 Karen Leslie writes travel pieces, creative content, prose, lyrics, and fiction.
 Her writing appears in trade magazines, independent newspapers, blogs, and on various writing platforms.
-She received her B.H. in Multi-Media Journalism, Marketing and Public Relations from Penn State University, and in 2014, an MFA (Fiction) from the Naslund-Mann Graduate School of Writing.
+She received her Bachelor of Humanities in Multi-Media Journalism, with an emphasis in Marketing, Public Relations, and Literature from Penn State University, where she acted as Lion Ambassador while earning a 3.45 GPA.
+In 2014, Karen graduated with a Master of Fine Arts in Writing (Fiction) from the Naslund-Mann Graduate School of Writing.

-Publishing: Menda City Review (2017 Winter Issue), Bucket List Publications, The Contributor, INSP (International Network of Street Papers), BNT Touring Magazine, BNT Travelogue, Williamson Business (online), various trade magazines, business social media platforms, and blogs.
-See Publication for more.
+Publishing: Menda City Review (2017 Winter Issue), Bucket List Publications, The Contributor (Nashville Street Paper), INSP (International Network of Street Papers), BNT Touring Magazine, BNT Travelogue, Williamson Business (online), various trade magazines, business social media platforms, and blogs.
+See Publications for non-exhaustive list.

 Do you ever experience writer’s block?